| Bioethanol:

 subsequent fermentation of

+glucose until alcohol is obtained.
 In the world, there are many

 ethanol production plants using